course-details-portlet

 The end product of the architectural design project will be delivered in the form of a report, posters and models.

-The delivered report is group work and will have two parts: The design project will be presented with an integrated analysis report describing the LCA and other calculations in more detail.
+The delivered report is authored by the entire student group.
+The report will have two parts: The design project will be presented with an integrated analysis report describing the LCA and other calculations in more detail.

-The final presentation after the hand-in of the report is mandatory
+The final presentation after submission of the report is mandatory.

-The final mark for the portfolio is based on the design project (60%) which should include the whole design process, and the integrated analysis (40%).
+The assessment in the course is carried out as a portfolio assessment with an adjusting oral presentation.
+The final mark for the portfolio is based on the design project (60%) which must include the whole design process, and the integrated analysis with reflections on the LCA-guided design process (40%).
 These two elements together should demonstrate how the scientific knowledge and skills acquired can be used to underpin design decision making and how emissions are minimized by material choice and other design strategies.

 Students should show evidence of a systematic effort to adapt their design to minimize material-related emissions (both qualitative and quantitative).